dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 If you have the code to call the e-mail server in its own modular function, you do not need to have a unit test for that function.

+## Working As A Team
+Start by having a planning meeting with your team.
+One member of the team is responsible for implementing the `/api/new_patient` route while the other member of the team is responsible for implementing the `/api/new_attending` route.
+As a team, decide which member will handle which of those two routes, and then agree on who will be responsible for the remaining routes.
+For each route, open a GitHub issue and assign it to the responsible party (this will document who has primary responsibility for each route).
+You will also need to agree on a basic structure for how to store the data and any other design decisions for the server.

+During my evaluation of the final submission, I will be looking at commit histories to determine that both team members contributed to the project appropriately.
+Feel free to work together, help each other, and edit and debug each others code.
+But, make sure that each team member is contributing to their assigned routes.

 ## Submission Notes
 - __As always in this class, be sure to follow all best practice conventions